ndd21/PHYS281/docs/gravity.md

 ## Project description

-To summarise the above description, the aim of this project is to produce a simulation of the motion of multiple massive bodies interacting under the influence of their gravitational fields, e.g., the Solar System.
+To summarise the above description, the aim of this project is to produce a simulation of a physical system that evolves with time.
+An interesting type of system to consider is the motion of multiple massive bodies interacting under the influence of their gravitational fields, e.g., the Solar System.
 This can be built up in stages of increasing complexity, i.e.:

 1. a single massive particle in a static field;
 2. a pair of massive particles interacting with each other in 1, 2 and 3 dimensions;